GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries

-Adam \cite{kingma2014adam} is used for the optimization of the GUIDE-VAE with its default parameters\footnote{$\beta_1$=0.9, $\beta_2$=0.999.}, and L2-regularization is applied over all parameters (including $\mathbf{U}$) with a coefficient of $10^{-5}$.
+Adam \cite{kingma2014adam} is used for the optimisation of the GUIDE-VAE with its default parameters ($\beta_1$=0.9, $\beta_2$=0.999), and L2-regularisation is applied over all parameters (including $\mathbf{U}$) with a coefficient of $10^{-5}$.
 Moreover, an adaptive learning rate scheduler and early stopping are applied using the validation set to further prevent overfitting.
-Lastly, $N^\text{MC}$=16 is used for Monte Carlo sampling that appears in the ELBO objective.
+Lastly, $N^\text{MC}$=16 is used for Monte Carlo sampling in the ELBO \eqref{eq:elbo}.